adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #80 Showed off the application to a new user.
 The user immediately wants to start using it; even though it has very basic functionality.
 So first, I have to figure out how to have more than one user, and the data be specific to them.
 Then, I will have to work a little more on the graphical user interface.

+#81 Progressing well on the Data Analytics side-project.